Hybrid and Oriented Harmonic Potentials for Safe Task Execution in Unknown Environment: Introduction

 \subsection{Our Method}

-This work proposes an automated planning framework termed that utilize harmonic potentials for navigation and oriented search trees for planning, as illustrated in Fig.~\ref{fig:diagram}.
+This work proposes an automated planning framework term-ed that utilize harmonic potentials for navigation and oriented search trees for planning, as illustrated in Fig.~\ref{fig:diagram}.
 The design and construction of the search tree is specially tailored for the task automaton and co-designed with the underlying navigation controllers based on harmonic potentials.
 Intermediate waypoints are introduced between task regions to improve task efficiency and smoothness of the robot trajectory.
-Additionally, a novel orientation-aware harmonic potential is proposed for nonholo nomic robots, based on which a nonlinear tracking controller is designed to ensure safety.
-Furthermore, during online execution, as the robot explores the environment gradually, an efficient adaptation scheme is proposed to update the search tree and and harmonic potentials simultaneously, where the intermediate variables are saved and re-used to avoid total re-computation.
+Additionally, a novel orientation-aware harmonic potential is proposed for nonholo-nomic robots, based on which a nonlinear tracking controller is utilized to ensure safety.
+Furthermore, during online execution, as the robot explores the environment gradually, an efficient adaptation scheme is proposed to update the estimated obstacles, the search tree and the harmonic potentials simultaneously, where intermediate variables are saved and re-used.
 For validation, extensive simulations and hardware experiments are conducted for nontrivial tasks.

 Main contribution of this work lies in the hybrid framework that combines two powerful methods in control and planning, for non-holonomic robots to accomplish complex tasks in unknown environments.
-More specifically, it includes: (i) the two-layer and automaton-guided Harmonic trees that unify task planing and motion control; (ii) a new ``purging'' method for forests of overlapping squircles, which is tailored for the online case where obstacles are added gradually; (iii) a novel nonlinear controller based on the orientation-aware harmonic potentials to ensure a safe and smooth navigation; (iv) an integrated method to update both the Harmonic potentials and the search trees simultaneously and recursively online.
+Specifically, it includes: (i) the two-layer and automaton-guided Harmonic trees that unify task planing and motion control; (ii) a new ``purging'' method for forests of overlapping squircles, which is tailored for the online case where obstacles are added gradually; (iii) an integrated method to update the estimated obstacles, the Harmonic potentials and the search trees simultaneously and recursively online.
 It has been shown via both theoretical analyses and numerical studies that it avoids the common problem of oscillation or long-detours for purely potential-based methods, and sharp-turns or high computation complexity for purely search-based methods.